 - Add the sugar, water, and lemon juice in a saucepan over low-medium heat.
 Stir until you have a wet sand texture, then continue cooking the sugar until you have a clear and amber colored syrup.
 Do not stir while cooking.
 Remove from heat.

-- Pour the sugar into a bundt pan turning it until the pan is coated on the inside.
+- Spray the pan with non-stick cooking spray then pour the sugar into a bundt pan turning it until the pan is coated on the inside.

 - Prepare the cake mix according to package directions and pour the batter over sugar.

 - In a separate bowl, mix 1 can condensed milk, 1 can evaporated milk, 4 eggs, 1 tsp. each of vanilla, brandy, and almond extract.
 Pour over batter.
 The batter will float to the top... that's okay!